ChangwuHuang/ChangwuHuang.github.io/_pages/about.md

 Hao Tong, **Changwu Huang**, Leandro L. Minku, Xin Yao

-[**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=QRnmYfkAAAAJ&citation_for_view=QRnmYfkAAAAJ:xtRiw3GOFMkC) <strong><span class='show_paper_citations' data='QRnmYfkAAAAJ:xtRiw3GOFMkC'></span></strong>

-Surrogate-assisted evolutionary algorithms (SAEAs), which use efficient surrogate models or meta-models to approximate the fitness function in evolutionary algorithms (EAs), are effective and popular methods for solving computationally expensive optimization problems.
+**Summary: **Surrogate-assisted evolutionary algorithms (SAEAs), which use efficient surrogate models or meta-models to approximate the fitness function in evolutionary algorithms (EAs), are effective and popular methods for solving computationally expensive optimization problems.
 This paper dedicates to providing a more systematical review and comprehensive empirical study of surrogate models used in single-objective SAEAs.
 </div>
 </div>